timdubbins/riffcast/RiffCast-Privacy-Notice.md

 - Device model
 - Crash time and app launch time

 You can visit the link below to understand more about App Analytics &amp; Privacy and how to manage your settings.
-Please note that this site is an external site not operated by Riffcast, and therefore this privacy notice will not apply to any data collected via your visit.
+Please note that this site is an external site not operated by RiffCast, and therefore this privacy notice will not apply to any data collected via your visit.

 [https://www.apple.com/legal/privacy/data/en/app-analytics/](https://www.apple.com/legal/privacy/data/en/app-analytics/)